 - Have sexual intercourse or deviate sexual intercourse in a public place in the presence of a third person

-For a first offense, first-degree sexual misconduct is a class B misdemeanor, punishable by a potential jail term of up to 6 months and a fine not exceeding $1,000.
-For a second conviction, it is a class A misdemeanor, which could mean up to a year in jail and a fine of up to $2,000.
+For a first offense, sexual misconduct in the first degree is a class B misdemeanor, which carries with it up to 6 months in jail and a fine of up to $1,000.
+For a second conviction, it is a class A misdemeanor, which may entail imprisonment for up to one year and a fine of up to $2,000.

 Second-Degree Sexual Misconduct